metamodern-design/color-system/README.md

 ## What

-With default options, this package generates **117 named background colors** and **130 named text/border colors** that may be added to your Tailwind configuration to generate CSS utility classes.
+With default options, this package generates **130 named colors** that may be added to your Tailwind configuration to generate CSS utility classes.
 Additionally, the package generates a full palette of **2416 numeric HSL colors** that can be referenced from the `theme.colors` key of your Tailwind configuration.

 ## Why